Notice to an Owner in Foreclosure

 If a borrower defaults on a provision of the Deed of Trust, the lender may elect to foreclose on the Deed of Trust.
 When this occurs, a notice is sent to all interested parties and published.
 If the default is not cured before the scheduled sale date, the property is auctioned off to the highest bidder.

-No, the property does not transfer until a foreclosure sale is held.
-You may also have the right to cure the default.
+You do not need to move right away.
+The property does not transfer until a foreclosure sale is held and you may also have the right to cure the default.

 Curing a default usually means bringing the loan current.
 In other words, if a foreclosure is started because of failure to make some loan payments, the delinquent payments plus interest and any other charges the lender has incurred as a result of the foreclosure would have to be paid in order to cure the default.
 If you plan to cure you must file a notice with the Public Trustee at least fifteen (15) days before the sale date.
 If you want an updated Cure Statement, you must request it in writing.
 You can obtain copies of the Notice of Intent to Cure Default and a Request for Updated Figures on the Public Trustee Forms page.
 You may also send an email request to the Morgan County Public Trustee.